Assistance Measure

 Difference between a proxy and the assistance measure

-Unlike a proxy, which allows your relative to authorize someone to represent him or her and act on their behalf for certain acts related to their assets, the assistance measure does not allow the assistant to sign on behalf of the person being assisted or make decisions for them, such as signing a contract or making a bank transaction.
+Unlike a power of attorney or proxy, which allows one person to authorize another to represent them and act on their behalf for certain acts related to their assets, the assistance measure does not allow the assistant to sign on behalf of the person being assisted or make decisions for them, such as signing a contract or making a bank transaction.

 Monday, Tuesday, Thursday and Friday: from 8:30 a.m. to 12:00 noon and from 1:00 p.m. to 4:30 p.m.